kwabenappiah/Articles/README.md

 ### R - Codes

-This repository lists the R and Python statistics guides available at https://www.desksql.com/. abd https://www.ioappiah.com <br>
+This repository lists the R and Python learning guides available at (https://www.desksql.com/)  and (https://www.ioappiah.com) <br>
 by: Isaac
 ________________________________________